discypher/vehicles/README.md

 ### Notes:

-This application uses and implementation of the JSONAPI specification.
+This application uses an implementation of the JSONAPI specification.

 Read more about the specification at [jsonapi.org](http://jsonapi.org)